jonyoung123/alx-system_engineering-devops/0x00-shell_basics/README.md

-displays the current directory files with hidden files in long format displays current directory eith hidden files and users id displayed numerically in long format script that creates a directory in another directory
+displays the current directory files with hidden files in long format displays current directory eith hidden files and users id displayed numerically in long format script that creates a directory in another directory script to move a file to another directory